emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 1: Supply chain* |

+Figure 2 illustrates current inventory cycle at PCC's warehouse.
 After PCC receives orders from retailer,
-PCC prepares (picks) orders and retailer picks them from PCC's warehouse.
-PCC and retailer has a 100% service level agreement which is an order should be satisfied within 7 days.
+PCC prepares (picks) orders.
+When the orders are ready, retailer picks them from the PCC's warehouse.
-Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

-Figure 2 illustrates current inventory policy at PCC's.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/inventory_policy.PNG) |
 |:--:|
 | *Figure 2: Inventory policy* |

+Inventory at the warehouse decreases as orders are picked by the retailer.
+When inventory reach at a level (called reorder point), PCC orders product from the manufacturing plant.
+Warehouse receives the orders from the manufacturing plant and available inventory reaches to the maximum level.

+PCC and retailer has a 100% service level agreement which is an order should be satisfied within 7 days.
+Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

 PCC receives a purchase plan from retailer and prepares a production plan by product and week.
 PCC does not hold inventory at the manufacturing